wltrallen2/Java-WGU-SchedulingSystem/README.md

 # Java-WGU-SchedulingSystem
 WORK IN PROGRESS - Java application developed as part of the requirements for Western Governor's University C192 - Advanced Java Concepts

-**CURRENT STATUS NOTE:** _*The Login, Appointment, and Customer Scenes are implemented, including the ability to view, add, modify, and delete appointments and customers.
+**CURRENT STATUS NOTE:** _*All functionality as described below is now complete.
 Use the username test and password test to login.
-Additionally, the appointment table can be filtered and sorted, and times are adjusted according to the user's local time zone and daylight savings time.
-There are exception controls in place to prevent the use cases listed in the details below, and the three required reports have been implemented.*_

-**NEXT STEPS:** _*Implement the user log as described below.
-Finish javadoc from recent updates.*_
+However, I am still in the process of finishing the javadoc for clarity and any future improvements.
+There are also opportunities for refractoring that are marked that would help improve organization and/or clarity of intent in the code.*_

 For this project, the student is required to implement the following requirements: